twistresources/docker-mysql-phpmyadmin/README.md

     $ dbload

-#### Port Numbers
+#### Multiple Projects
-The `dbenv.sh` config file contains three port numbers - `SSH_PORT`, `HTTP_PORT` and `DB_PORT`.
-These don't normally need to be changed, .
-However if you wish to run multiple instances of this MySQL database, perhaps one fo each project, new port numbers can be inserted.
+The `dbenv.sh` config file contains three port numbers: `SSH_PORT`, `HTTP_PORT` and `DB_PORT`.
+These don't normally need to be changed, but if you wish to run multiple instances of MySQL database - one for each development project - then new port numbers can be placed in each config file.

 --